IUREDCap/redcap-etl/docs/InstallationGuide.md

 by a REDCap external module.
     * **Data Project.** This is the REDCap project that contains the data to be extracted.
     * **Logging Project.** This optional (and now deprecated) project is used for logging.
-The advantage of using this project is that users who have access to REDCap, but not the REDCap-ETL server, can access the log information.
+The advantage of using the logging project over the logging file is that users who have access to REDCap, but not the REDCap-ETL server, can access the log information.
 The disadvantages of
 using this project are that it increases the complexity of the installation and slows down performance.
 It is expected that the logging project will be removed from REDCap-ETL in a future release.
 REDCap-ETL now supports logging to the database, which provides more flexible viewing options.
+REDCap-ETL also now supports e-mailing of a summary of the logging information for an ETL process.
 * **REDCap-ETL.** The software that actually does the Extract Transform and Load.
 * **Database.** There needs to be some kind of database where the extracted and transformed data can be loaded, such as a MySQL database, although this could be as simple as a directory for CSV files.